 The early bird catches the worm!
-Get an insider to peek into the top places to visit in Ireland for 2022.
+Get an insider to peek into the top places to visit in Ireland.

 The Top 12 Places To Visit In Ireland

 Anyone with an interest in Ireland will probably know a little bit about the main cities (Galway, Cork, Dublin, and Belfast).
 All stunning places in their own right, but charm, vibrancy, and scenery can be found in other, lesser-known, cities and towns.
 Keeping that in mind, this article includes places that are considered off-the-beaten-track to those traveling from afar.
 No matter where you are located on the island, though – you’ll never have a shortage of pubs, hearty food, music, or “craic!”